mbrukman/a-conceptual-overview-of-asyncio/readme.md

 #### `await`-ing Tasks, Futures & coroutines

 Futures also have an important method: `__await__`.
-Here is a minimally modified snippet of the implementation found in `asyncio.futures.Future`.
+Here is the actual, entire implementation found in `asyncio.futures.Future`.
 It's okay if it doesn't make complete sense now, we'll go through it in detail shortly.

 ```python
 class Future: